 The directors approve the administration budget in advance of each financial year.
 Levy income receivable is recorded when the likelihood of the member remaining is probable.
-As the levy entitles members to services and benefits during the membership period, this levy income is recognised as deferred revenue.
-This deferred revenue is then recognised on a straight-line basis so that over the duration of the membership, it reflects the timing, nature and value of the benefits provided.
+As the levy entitles members to services and benefits during the membership period, this levy income is recognised as unearned income.
+This unearned income is then recognised on a straight-line basis so that over the duration of the membership, it reflects the timing, nature and value of the benefits provided.

-Conference and other
+Conference and other income